DevilDriver: Musical style and influences

 DevilDriver's music has been widely described as groove metal and melodic death metal.
 All of the members have stated they are influenced by several types of music.
-Miller's songwriting influences include Acid Bath, Morbid Angel, Mercyful Fate and Blind Guardian; Miller states that other bands that influenced his songwriting are the same bands that he has now had the opportunity to tour with Slayer, In Flames, Opeth, Fear Factory and Metallica.
+Miller's songwriting influences include Acid Bath, Morbid Angel, Mercyful Fate and Blind Guardian; Miller states that other bands that influenced his songwriting are the same bands that he has now had the opportunity to tour with, including Slayer, In Flames, Opeth, Fear Factory and Metallica.
 Fafara's influences include Johnny Cash, and Motörhead, stating he likes people with "low voices".
 Members of DevilDriver can be seen on Machine Head's Elegies DVD citing Machine Head as an influence.

 Boecklin's main inspiration into becoming a percussionist came from his enjoyment of Metallica, Primus and Ministry.